and the calm is deep where the quiet waters flow

 Lan Wangji replied, “Perhaps.”

-Sandalwood wafted through the warm springly air, drowning even the scent of flowers.
+Sandalwood wafted through the warm springly air, drowning even the scent of grass and flowers.

 Jin Ling was never very discreet about his emotions, Lan Sizhui reflected, sitting at one table and waiting for his broth to cool.